bids-standard/pybv/CONTRIBUTING.md

 ##### Building the documentation

 The documentation can be built using sphinx.
-For that, please additionally install the following:

-    $ pip install sphinx alabaster

-Then from the command line navigate to the `/docs` directory and call `make html`.
+Again, assuming that you followed the steps to get the development version, you can from the command line navigate to the `/docs` directory and call `make html`.
 The HTML pages will be in `_build/html`.

 ##### Making a release
 (needs admin rights for GitHub and PyPi)